 Fenix advises unscrewing the body from the head slightly to break the electrical contact.
 This will protect from any accidents that could happen.

 Yes, ECO mode has visible PWM when you swing the flashlight quickly.
 You don’t really notice it, except when there is a fast-moving object in the beam.

 The UI is rather simple, and I would have liked to have a second switch on the rear end, just for direct-access to Strobe.
 You can definitely use it in 1 hand and still be able to access strobe, but you need to use your pinky.
 The other thing I kind of miss are shortcuts to Turbo and Eco mode.

-The PD36R is a 21700 battery type flashlight.
-And fortunately, Fenix also included their own ARB-L21 lithium-ion battery.
-The only thing to keep in mind before using it to take the plastic washer away.
+Fenix included a 21700 ARB-L21 lithium-ion battery.
+The only thing to keep in mind before using it is to take the plastic washer away.
 They even added a little notice, so you won’t forget this.
 See the picture below.

-Fenix added a protection board to the battery and therefore makes it too long for 99% of the battery chargers currently on the market.
-Thus you have to charge it inside the light!
+They added a protection board to the battery and therefore makes it too long for 99% of the battery chargers currently on the market.
+Thus you have to charge it inside the light, or get a 18650 charger with extra long bays!
 (Extra safety).